zhangkaizhao/sfss/README.rst

 * 504 Gateway Timeout: none storage proxies available

-TODO: including all servers' stats: storages, storage proxies, webserver.
+TODO: including all servers' stats: storages, webserver.
       then response body will like::

       {